OliverH96/Cochlearia_Soil_Ionome/README.md

 Validation correlation plots were generated using the correlation_plots.py and correlation_plots_uneditedVG.py scripts.
 FOREGS imputed data used for validation is contained within Gridding/FOREGS_Impute_raw.xlsx

+Actual and imputed ionome data can be found in the Cochlearia_Soil_Master csv files.

 ## GWAS and Genomic Information Field Theory (GIFT)
 Despite not vcf2gwas not finding any significant genotype/phenotype associations, bash scripts used to run vcf2gwas can be found in Scripts/